-- A. This Intergovernmental Agreement (hereinafter referred to as Agreement) is entered into by and between the Department of Health Care Services (hereinafter referred to as DHCS, The Department, or the state) and the Contractor for the purpose of identifying and providing covered Drug Medi-Cal Organized Delivery System (DMC-ODS) services for substance use disorder (SUD) treatment in the Contractor's service area pursuant to Sections 11848.5(a) and (b) of the Health and Safety Code (hereinafter referred to as HSC), Sections 14021.51-14021.53 and 14124.20-14124.25 of the Welfare and Institutions Code (hereinafter referred to as WIC), Part 438 of the Code of Federal Regulations (hereinafter referred to as 42 CFR 438), and the Special Terms and Conditions (STCs) of the DMC-ODS waiver. - B. It is further agreed this Agreement is controlled by applicable provisions of: (a) the WIC, Chapter 7, Sections 14000, et seq., in particular, but not limited to, Sections 14100.2, 14021, 14021.5, 14021.6, 14043, et seq. and (b) Division 4 of Title 9 of the California Code of Regulations (hereinafter referred to as Title 9). - C. It is understood and agreed that nothing contained in this Agreement shall be construed to impair the single state agency authority of DHCS. - D. The objective of this Agreement is to make DMC-ODS services available to Medi-Cal beneficiaries through utilization of federal and state funds available pursuant to Title XIX or Title XXI of the Social Security Act (hereinafter referred to as the Act) for reimbursable covered services rendered by enrolled DMC providers. - E. DMC-ODS services shall be provided though a Prepaid Inpatient Health Plan (PIHP) as defined in 42 CFR §438.2. - F. This Agreement requires the Contractor to ensure the availability and accessibility of adequate numbers of facilities, service locations, service sites, and professional, allied, and supportive personnel to provide medically necessary services, and ensure the authorization of services for urgent conditions.
+- I. Preamble - A. This Intergovernmental Agreement (hereinafter referred to as Agreement) is entered into by and between the Department of Health Care Services (hereinafter referred to as DHCS, The Department, or the state) and the Contractor for the purpose of identifying and providing covered Drug Medi-Cal Organized Delivery System (DMC-ODS) services for substance use disorder (SUD) treatment in the Contractor's service area pursuant to sections 14021.51-14021.53, 14124.20-14124.25, 14184.100 et seq. of the Welfare and Institutions Code (hereinafter referred to as W&I Code), Part 438 of the Code of Federal Regulations (hereinafter referred to as 42 CFR 438); Behavioral Health Information Notice (BHIN) 23-001. - B. The Contractor has elected to opt into the DMC-ODS to provide or arrange covered DMC-ODS services described under this Agreement to eligible Medi-Cal individuals who reside within the Contractor's county borders.
+The Contractor shall comply with all State and federal statutes and regulations, the terms of this Agreement, BHINs, and any other applicable authorities.
+In the event of a conflict between the terms of this Agreement and a State or federal statute or regulation, or a BHIN, the Contractor shall adhere to the applicable statue, regulation, or BHIN. - C. It is further agreed this Agreement is controlled by applicable provisions of: (a) the W&I Code, Division 9, Part 3, Chapter 7, sections 14000, et seq., in particular, but not limited to, sections 14100.2, 14021, 14021.5, 14021.6, 14043, et seq., 14184.100 et seq., and (b) Division 4 of Title 9 of the California Code of Regulations (hereinafter referred to as Cal.
+Code Regs., tit.
+9). - D. It is understood and agreed that nothing contained in this Agreement shall be construed to impair the single state agency authority of DHCS. - E. The objective of this Agreement is to make DMC-ODS services available to Medi-Cal beneficiaries through utilization of federal and state funds available pursuant to Title XIX or Title XXI of the Social Security Act (hereinafter referred to as the Act) for reimbursable covered services rendered by enrolled DMC providers. - F. DMC-ODS services shall be provided through a Prepaid Inpatient Health Plan (PIHP) as defined in 42 CFR §438.2.

+G. This Agreement requires the Contractor to ensure the availability and accessibility of adequate numbers of facilities, service locations, service sites, and professional, allied, and supportive personnel to provide medically necessary services, and ensure the authorization of services for urgent conditions.
 The DMC-ODS provides for automatic mandatory enrollment of all Medi-Cal beneficiaries in the single PIHP operating in the county in which the beneficiary resides.
 PIHPs in a very small county or in any one geographic area may have a limited number of providers for a particular service.
 Except as required by 42 CFR §§438.62 and 438.206(b)(4), the Contractor is not obligated to subcontract with additional providers to provide more choices for an individual beneficiary.